colomafarre/colomafarre.github.io/_posts/2017-03-27-dollies-without-borders.md

 <a href="/img/dollies/IMG_2807.JPG"> <img border="0" src= "/img/dollies/IMG_2807.JPG" width="200"></a>

-Each one was different, with unique hand-painted faces and beautiful handmade clothes, some with jewelry!
+**Each one was different**, with unique hand-painted faces and beautiful handmade clothes, some with jewelry!
 It was such an honor to bring these beautiful dolls, made with love and skill, to the preschool!
 I felt like Galileo, so happy to share the work of Americans with the Mozambicans.

 Some of the beautiful pictures my son took the day we brought the dolls to school: